What is an IUS?

 - You can rely on your IUS for contraception as soon as it is fitted (unless the doctor has advised you differently).

-How will I know the Mirena is still in place?
+How will I know the IUS is still in place?

 - The doctor or nurse can teach you to check the threads if you would like to know how to do this.